gamepark/gamepark.github.io/docs/features/custom-hiding-strategies.md

 type HidingSecretsStrategy = (item: MaterialItem, player?: number) => string[]
 ```

-:warn: The player can be undefined because it can be a spectator of the game.
+:warning: The player can be undefined because it can be a spectator of the game.
 Make sure to always hide everything to the spectator!

 Example: